[UPDATED: August 2021]

 [UPDATED: May 2021] Many of you have asked me how to support your family’s immune systems during the Coronavirus pandemic.
 And many of you want to know specifically what I’ve been doing as a holistic pediatrician and mama, for my very own family, so I’m going to share it all!

 Current estimates are that by the time the COVID-19 pandemic has run its course, 40-70% of us will contract COVID-19.
 I am NOT telling you this to scare you.
 I AM telling you this to remind you that with all the data we have to date, we still know that over 80% of people in general, and over 94% of children with COVID-19 have mild to moderate symptoms.
 Instead of asking what the risk factors are for getting seriously ill or even dying, let’s change the question and ask instead:

-What can we do NOW to make our immune systems so resilient that we become the 80% or more of the population that does well?
+What can we do NOW to make our immune systems so resilient that we become the 80% or more that recovers rapidly and completely, EVEN if we get sick?

 Here’s my pandemic immune support plan in a nutshell:

 - Priority #1: Optimize Diet & Lifestyle

 - Priority #2: Harness the Power of Food as Medicine

 Yes, food is the priority, not supplements.
 Why?
 Because: